Khaams/Clustering-Olist/README.md

 # clustering-olist

- Clustering of clients from Olist
+ Clustering of clients from Olist dataset